Millennium Child Support Group

 The Need for a More Transformative Approach

+Millennium Child Support Group, in collaboration with governments, industry, civil society, and cocoa-growing communities, needs a more transformative approach that will scale up programs, recruit more allies and organizations to the cause, and accelerate initiatives that fight poverty.
 The scaling up will expand existing government and company programs, such as Child Labour Monitoring and Remediation, to make an impact more rapidly.
 These programs covered about 20% of households in 2019.

 Millennium Child Support Group aims to provide 100% coverage by 2025.